fabien/backbone-brace/README.md

 Brace allows:

 - "namedEvents" on Models, Collections, Views and Routers, which is a collection of exposed events
-- "namedAttributes" on Models, which is a collection of exposed attributes (ie a schema)
+- "namedAttributes" on Models, which is a collection of exposed attributes - ie a model schema

 Both namedEvents and namedAttributes are arrays of strings.